Yadkin Valley AVA: History

 There is rich historical and anthropological evidence of settlement and cultivation in the Yadkin Valley.
 Native American settlements date back to approximately 500 B.C.
 The viticultural area has been known as the Yadkin Valley since pre-colonial times.
 What is now Yadkin County was home to the Tutelo and Cheraw Indian tribes.
 The first known written use of the name Yadkin was in 1674 in the writing of an early trader, Abraham Wood, whose English scouts passed through the area in 1673.
 It was used in reference to the indigenous tribes found living along the river known as the Yadkin.
-The meaning of the word Yadkin, derived from Yattken, or Yattkin, a Siouan Indian word, is unknown.
+The meaning of the word "Yadkin," derived from Yattken, or Yattkin, (/audio=Yadkin pronunciation.ogg/ YAD-kin), a Siouan Indian word, is unknown.
 In Siouan terminology it may mean "big tree" or "place of big trees."

 Subsequently, the name Yadkin was applied to many natural features and man-made structures in the area.
 In fact, the only references to Yadkin as a place name are to places located in North Carolina: the Yadkin Valley, the Yadkin River, Yadkin County, and the towns of Yadkinville and Yadkin College.
-It is also used to name businesses, schools, and organizations located in the State’s northwestern Piedmont region.
+It is also used to name businesses, schools, and organizations located in the State's northwestern Piedmont region.

 The first non-Native settlers, the Moravians, arrived in the Yadkin Valley in the 1740s.
 They originally scouted land in the Blue Ridge Mountains near Boone, North Carolina, but did not find a satisfactory site for settlement.
 The Moravians followed the Yadkin River east, finally reaching the three forks of Muddy Creek, a tributary of the Yadkin River.
 It was here that they made the first settlements in what are now Forsyth and Stokes Counties.
 The settlements were Bethabara, established in 1753, and Bethania, established in 1759.
 Bethabara was a fortified settlement built to protect early settlers from attacks by Indians who swept down into the Yadkin Valley from the Blue Ridge Mountains during the French and Indian War.
 Smaller settlements throughout Wilkes, Yadkin and Iredell Counties were made during this period.
 These early settlers were meticulous recordkeepers and references to the Yadkin Valley can be found in their colonial writings as well as in later sources.
 References to the Yadkin Valley can also be found in histories of the region during the American Revolution and the Civil War periods.
-An influx of settlers who farmed the Valley’s rich soil characterized the period immediately after the Civil War.
+An influx of settlers who farmed the Valley's rich soil characterized the period immediately after the Civil War.